TwitchTurtle/Tipper/README.md

 # Tipper
-Individual User profiles for TwitchTurtle
+Individual User profiles for TwitchTurtle.com
+Should work almost the same way as streamlabs profiles